fazal-huss/monte-carlo-hul-risk-analysis/README.md

 ## 🔍 Key Insights

-* Expected return is negative → bearish outlook
+* Expected return is **negative**, indicating a bearish outlook
-* Probability of loss > 50% → higher downside risk
+* Probability of loss exceeds 50%, suggesting **higher downside risk**
-* VaR shows significant potential loss in worst-case scenarios
+* VaR highlights **significant potential loss in extreme scenarios**
-* Wide distribution indicates uncertainty and volatility
+* Wide distribution reflects **uncertainty and volatility in price movement**

 ---

 ## 🎯 Business Interpretation

-The simulation suggests that Hindustan Unilever carries moderate-to-high downside risk under current conditions.
+The simulation indicates that Hindustan Unilever carries **moderate-to-high downside risk** under current conditions.

-While upside potential exists, the likelihood of losses is higher, making it a risk-sensitive investment in the short term.
+Although upside potential exists, the probability distribution suggests that losses are more likely than gains, making it a **risk-sensitive investment in the short term**.

+---

+## 💡 What This Project Demonstrates

+* Application of **statistics in financial modeling**
+* Use of **simulation techniques for risk analysis**
+* Ability to translate data into **business insights**
+* Visualization of uncertainty for **decision-making support**

 ---